shrh18/CSE-564-Data-Analytics-and-Visualization-Lab-2B/README.md

 # CSE-564-Data-Analytics-and-Visualization-Lab-2B
-A D3.js Dashboard utilizing Data Engineering and visualization it using Multidimensional Scaling Plots, Parallel Coordinate Plots.
-Implemented PCP axes click and order functioning from MDS points and Pearson's Corealations.

 ## Overview
-This repository contains the implementation for Lab 2B, focusing on advanced data visualization techniques.
-The tasks involve creating MDS plots for data and variables, visualizing data using parallel coordinates plots, and determining optimal axis ordering based on correlations.
+A D3.js Dashboard utilizing Data Engineering and Visualizing using Multidimensional Scaling Plots and parallel Coordinate Plots.
+Implemented PCP axes click and order functioning from MDS points and Pearson's Correlations.

 ## Tasks

 ### Task 4: MDS Plots
 - **Data MDS Plot (4a)**: Construct and visualize a scatterplot of the data using Euclidean distance with metric MDS.
-Color the points by cluster ID.
+Color the points by cluster-ID.
 - **Variables' MDS Plot (4b)**: Construct and visualize a scatterplot of the variables using the (1-|correlation|) distance with metric MDS.

 ### Task 5: Parallel Coordinates Plot (PCP)